-Monotherapy and combination with other oral antidiabetic agents The usual starting dose is 500 mg or 850 mg metformin hydrochloride 2 or 3 times daily given during or after meals.
+Monotherapy and combination with other oral antidiabetic agents:

+The usual starting dose is 500 mg or 850 mg metformin hydrochloride 2 or 3 times daily given during or after meals.
 After 10 to 15 days the dose should be adjusted on the basis of blood glucose measurements.
-A slow increase of dose may improve the gastro-intestinal tolerability.
+A slow increase of dose may improve gastrointestinal tolerability.
+The maximum recommended dose of metformin hydrochloride is 3 g daily, taken as 3 divided doses.